jesalmehta/jesalmehta.github.io/_work/process-development-for-slip-cast-pottery-production-from-cad-models.markdown

 position: 4

 ---
-Brief : To setup a workflow enabling pottery production with designs originating in CAD models, bypassing traditional limitations in complexity and accuracy, eventually leading to ceramic products integrated with electronics and other add-ons.
+To setup a workflow enabling pottery production with designs originating in CAD models, bypassing traditional limitations in complexity and accuracy, eventually leading to ceramic products integrated with electronics and other add-ons.

-Areas of work:
+**Areas of work:**

 Mold and mother-mold design
 Generative design
 Study of the effects of various parameters on casting in alginate, plaster and clay

-Toolset :
+**Toolset :**

 Fusion 360 and Grasshopper for modelling
 3D printing
-Alginate and Plaster casting
+Alginate and Plaster casting for molds
-Slip casting
+Slip casting for clay

-Status :
+**Status :**

 Phase 1 : Proof of concept delivered
 Refinement iterations pending